How to Become a Neonatal Nurse

 If you would like to gain the necessary education to become a neonatal nurse, we highly recommend that you check out our free School Finder Tool located HERE.

-Collectively, RNs in the US have a median annual salary of about $65,000 and make anywhere from $44,190 to $95,130 according to the Bureau of Labor Statistics.
+Collectively, RNs in the US have a median annual salary of about $66,220 and make anywhere from $45,630 to $96,320 according to the Bureau of Labor Statistics in May 2013.
 Salaries tend to be higher on both coasts and major Midwest cities.
 Higher educational levels typically translate to higher salaries.

-Jobs for all RNs are predicted to grow by about 26% until at least 2020.
+The Bureau of Labor Statistics predicts jobs for all RNs will grow by about 19% between 2012 and 2022, which is faster than average.
 According to the Centers for Disease Control and Prevention, one out of every eight babies born in the US is affected by prematurity, so there is no shortage of work for neonatal nurses.
 Employers more often prefer an RN with a bachelor’s degree, experience and certification.

 Because of advances in research and technology, the neonatal nursing profession is in particular need of NNPs and CNSs.
 These professionals have a high level of expertise and an ability to contribute valuable knowledge and services to the neonatology specialty.
 The BLS expects job growth of 34% for nurse practitioners between 2012 and 2022.